makeabilitylab/physcomp/electronics/electricity-basics.md

 As electrons move through a material, they may collide with some atoms or other electrons.
 These collisions create a *resistance* to the electrical current.
 Notably, and importantly, this resistance slows **all** of the charge movement (current) in the circuit, not just those charges passing through the resistive material.

+A common, but imperfect, analogy for electrical resistance is *mechanical friction*; a resistor converts electrical energy to heat energy (and causes a voltage drop) just as friction transforms kinetic mechanical energy to heat.

 <!-- **TODO: think of a water [flow through a narrow pipe](https://youtu.be/F_vLWkkOETI?t=267)** -->

 Depending on their atomic composition, some materials have lower resistance than others.
 Metals like silver, copper, and gold are *good* conductors—they offer *low* resistance—because they have loosely bound electrons in the outer shells of their atoms.
 These electrons are easily displaceable and, with an applied electric field, can be "pushed" from atom-to-atom within the material to form a current.